Josh Morgerman

 Joshua Morgerman (born January 21, 1970) is an American businessman, storm chaser, TV personality, and field correspondent best known for his multitude of tropical cyclone chases.
-Born in 1970, he developed an interest in meteorology at an early age.
+Morgerman developed an interest in meteorology at an early age after seeing the effects of Hurricane Belle at his home in Long Island at age six.
 After graduating from Harvard University in 1992, he co-founded the digital advertising company Symblaze in 1999.
 His storm chasing career began in earnest in 2005 with Hurricane Wilma in Florida.

 With no formal education in meteorology, all his experience comes from the chases.
-In all the years he has been chasing, Morgerman has intercepted 87 tropical cyclones, including Category 5 storms Hurricane Dean in 2007, Typhoon Haiyan in 2013, Hurricane Patricia in 2015, Typhoon Mangkhut and Hurricane Michael in 2018, Hurricane Dorian in 2019, and Hurricane Melissa in 2025.
-In total, he has successfully entered the eye of 60 hurricane-force tropical cyclones, with the strongest being Hurricane Melissa.
+In all the years he has been chasing, Morgerman has intercepted 88 tropical cyclones, including Category 5 storms Hurricane Dean in 2007, Typhoon Haiyan in 2013, Hurricane Patricia in 2015, Typhoon Mangkhut and Hurricane Michael in 2018, Hurricane Dorian in 2019, and Hurricane Melissa in 2025.
+In total, he has successfully entered the eye of 62 hurricane-force tropical cyclones, with the strongest being Hurricane Melissa.
 Morgerman has also chased cyclones across 14 different countries or territories, but primarily in the United States and Mexico.

 Early life

 Josh Morgerman was born in 1970 and grew up in Huntington, New York—part of suburban New York City.
 Living on Long Island, he developed an interest in meteorology at an early age; his mother attributes part of this interest to him seeing The Wizard of Oz when Morgerman was four.
-In August 1976, Hurricane Belle struck Long Island as a Category 1 hurricane, causing significant damage in his hometown.
+In August 1976, Hurricane Belle struck Long Island as a Category 1 hurricane, causing significant damage in his hometown, and beginning his fascination with meteorology.

 At his father's insistence, Morgerman pursued a liberal arts degree at Harvard University rather than focusing on meteorology.
 In 1991, while attending Harvard, Morgerman went on his first hurricane chase: Hurricane Bob in Rhode Island.

 In 1999, Morgerman co-founded the digital advertising company Symblaze alongside his friend Michael Horton.
 By 2004, he was living in Prague, Czech Republic, to work with Eastern European clientele.

 Personal life

 Morgerman has no spouse nor kids, wishing to remain unburdened by family responsibilities to pursue cyclone chases.
 In his spare time, Morgerman often studies historic tropical cyclones.
+Morgerman moved to Bay St. Louis, Mississippi, during the COVID-19 pandemic in order to make chasing easier during travel restrictions.
+Morgerman grew attached to the city and the region, and eventually built a hurricane-resistant home in the city, making the city his place of residence.